I am a small business owner who began with a basic home embroidery machine and turned it into a career ten years ago.

-If you have worked with machine embroidery for longer than a week, you most likely have had to "pick something out."
+If you have worked with machine embroidery for over a week, you most likely have had to "pick something out."
 This is the task of removing embroidery from a garment, and it's something we've all had to do.
 But by following a few guidelines, you will find it much easier to perform this job when the time comes.

-Using a razor
+1. Using a Razor

 I have found that a razor can be used with the blades up or down.
-Work from the back of the garment, and try to cut as much of the bobbin thread as you can.
+Work from the back of the garment, and try cutting as much of the bobbin thread as possible.
 Next, turn it over, and using the point of the scissors, gently rub across the top threads, pulling them out as far as you can.
 Cut off all remaining threads and repeat, cutting the bobbin threads on the back.

 Small letters are the most difficult to remove, so make sure that your tensions are correct before you start to sew.
 (Topping may be used for extra protection.)
-When removing script letters, I start with the last letter and work backwards.
+When removing script letters, I start with the last letter and work backward.
 With block letters, I start at the end of each letter.
 First, clip the tie-off knot.
 Place the point of the scissors in the center of the letter, and clip the bobbin thread.
 Continue with each letter, cutting as much bobbin thread as possible.
-Turn the garment over, and gently rub the points of your scissors over the top thread, pulling as much out as you can easily remove.
+Turn the garment over and gently rub the points of your scissors over the top thread, pulling as much out as you can easily remove.

 Don't force anything.
 You may need to use a pin or the tip of a needle to remove very small knots.
 Remember, do not push or pull the fabric; pull only the threads that come easily.
 You can go back later and see what is causing the rest to stay.
 Work on each segment individually.